trinitylake-io/trinitylake/docs/format/storage.md

 # Storage

 The LakeHouse tree in general follows the [storage layout of N-way search tree map](tree/search-tree-map.md#storage-layout).
-Each node file is in the [Apache Arrow IPC format](https://arrow.apache.org/docs/format/Columnar.html#format-ipc).
+Each node file is in the [Apache Arrow IPC format](https://arrow.apache.org/docs/format/Columnar.html#format-ipc) with suffix `.ipc`.

 ## Node File Schema